Virginia Hamilton

+and the Newbery Medal in 1975.
+Her works were celebrated for exploring the African-American experience, what she called "Liberation Literature."

 Hamilton's lifetime achievements include the international Hans Christian Andersen Award for writing children's literature in 1992 and the Laura Ingalls Wilder Award for her contributions to American children's literature in 1995.

 Biography

 Hamilton's family encouraged her to read and write widely.
 She received a full scholarship to Antioch College but later transferred to Ohio State University.